FOSS-Supremacy/apple-seed/README.md

 We consider the Roark's Attack On Titan fan game the best effort to create a good adaptation, but the mechanics are still complex, even with a gamepad.

 The fan game ended its development (verify their Discord announcements), thus their players don't get updates anymore.

+Another reason is because there's no 100% open-source Attack On Titan games, it's the first to use an open-source game engine.

 We want to change the Attack On Titan gaming scenario once for all with a great game with easy mechanics and good performance.